 No one is saying any of this is magic.
 But it is work that has been delayed and deferred because we too often let our good intentions excuse an unacceptable lack of results.
 Achieving and sustaining gains in third grade reading proficiency will require sustained diligence, continuing bipartisan effort, and effective collaboration across sectors, agencies, and constituencies.

-During the past year and a half, this Campaign has helped to support a movement to take action on grade-level reading.
+Since its inception, this Campaign has helped to support a movement to take action on grade-level reading.
 At the federal level, it’s happening with the Early Learning Challenge Fund, and the new Office of Early Learning, among many other initiatives.
-Some 19 governors have made grade-level reading a priority.
-And 140 communities are part of our Grade-Level Reading Communities Network, which is bringing together mayors, United Way agencies, chambers of commerce, schools, parents, and educators to substantially increase third grade reading proficiency in their cities and towns.
+Some 35 governors have made grade-level reading a priority.
+And 344 communities are part of our Grade-Level Reading Communities Network, which is bringing together mayors, United Way agencies, chambers of commerce, schools, parents, and educators to substantially increase third grade reading proficiency in their cities and towns.

 This Campaign is a call to action.
 We hope you will join us.